 What is aggregate rating?

 Have you noticed that when searching the internet, you encountered some search results with star ratings?
 And admit it, even though those results are not at the top of the SERPs or Search Engine Results Page, those sites caught your attention first.
+This is called Review snippet.
+It is a type of Google Rich Result that combines user ratings in a webpage then features the average rating in the search results.

 There are three forms of markup that you can utilize to enable aggregate ratings on your site.